babel/website/docs/options.md

 - The base directory when checking for the default [`"configFile"`](#configfile) value
 - The default value for [`"babelrcRoots"`](#babelrcroots)
-- The base directory which a relative `sourceMappingURL` in the source file can be resolved up to.
-Source Maps not within `root` will be ignored.
+- The base directory from which a relative `sourceMappingURL` in the source file can be resolved.
+Any source maps not within `root` will be ignored.

 ### `rootMode`